jeffbass/imagezmq/docs/FAQ.rst

 allows multiple senders but only one receiver (one ImageHub).
 The PUB/SUB messaging pattern allows multiple senders and multiple ImageHubs.
 You need to be careful with "connect_to" addresses.
 Take a look at this description:
-`More details about the multiple RPi video streaming example <docs/more-details.rst>`_
+`More details about the multiple RPi video streaming example. <docs/more-details.rst>`_

 Why am I getting a slow Frames Per Second (FPS) throughput with imageZMQ?
 =========================================================================